Key facts

 Course structure

-The Master of Health Management is typically 12 or 16-credit points.
-The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) - your professional experience, previous qualifications and meeting entry requirements.
+To complete the Master of Health Management you must pass 12 or 16 credit points.
+The number of credit points required may vary, depending on your entry point or how much credit you receive as recognition of prior learning (RPL) based on your professional experience and previous qualifications.

 All students must complete the following core units and one zero credit point unit

 The Master of Health Management has six Specialisations: Public Health, Health Economics, Business Administration, Disability and Inclusion, Sustainability in Healthcare and Research.
-Students must choose one of the following Specialisations, in addition to the ten core units.
+Students completing the 16 credit point pathway must choose one of the following Specialisations, in addition to the core units.

 Public Health Specialisation